We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Common skin types include:

-Once you’ve identified your skin type, check out the labels on products you’re interested in.
-They might say what skin type they’re best for.
+Once you’ve identified your skin type, check out the labels on the products you’re interested in.
+Most moisturizers will list which skin types benefit the most from using their product.

-They might also call out other benefits — while a moisturizer’s first job is to hydrate, different formulations can also treat breakouts, calm irritations, even skin tone and texture, and smooth fine lines and wrinkles.
+They might also call out other potential skin benefits too.
+Certain formulations can treat breakouts, calm irritations, even skin tone and texture, and help smooth fine lines and wrinkles.

-You should also scan the ingredient list.
+Make a point of scanning the ingredients label before purchasing.
 The Food and Drug Administration (FDA) doesn’t require cosmetics to be approved before going to market.
-However, it does require them to list all ingredients so customers can make informed decisions.
+However, it does require them to list all of the ingredients so customers can make informed decisions.